reupen/columns_ui/README.md

 If you’re logged into GitHub, you can download the latest development version by visiting the
-[list of recent GitHub Actions builds](https://github.com/reupen/columns_ui/actions/workflows/build.yml?query=branch%3Amain), clicking on the most recent entry with a green tick, and then scrolling down to the links named ‘Component package (release, win32)’ and ‘Component package (release, x64)’ at the bottom.
+[list of recent GitHub Actions builds](https://github.com/reupen/columns_ui/actions/workflows/build.yml?query=branch%3Amain), clicking on the most recent entry with a green tick, and then accessing the links ending `.x64.fb2k-component` and `.x86.fb2k-component` at the bottom of the page.

 Development versions may be buggier than formal releases; if you encounter a problem, open an issue.